MicrosoftDocs/PlayReady/Docs/Advanced/how-to-determine-client-features.md

 # How to Determine What Features a Client Supports

 Starting with PlayReady Device Porting Kit Version 4.3, the client sends information about what features it supports to the License Server as part of its license acquisition challenge.
+This includes both the Rich Execution Environment (REE) features and the Trusted Execution Environment (TEE) features.

 Starting with PlayReady Server SDK Version 4.3, this information is made publically available to an application via the LicenseChallenge class.
 (Previous versions of the PlayReady Server SDK will ignore this information if present in the license acquisition challenge.)
 This page describes how to use this feature to make decisions in a server application based on what functionality the client has implemented.

 Features are exposed through the LicenseChallenge class in three different catagories: TEE Properties, TEE APIs, and REE Features.
 In order to access an individual catagory of client features, you can use the properties of the License Challenge to get either a list of enums corresponding to each feature or access the raw XML containing feature information sent within the license challenge.
-The current features exposed in the LicenseChallenge class are listed below with their corresponding enum values.
+The features exposed in the LicenseChallenge class as of version 4.3 are listed below with their corresponding enum values.

 TeePropertyList:<br/>
     SUPPORTS_HEVC_HW_DECODING                            => 0<br/>